polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 > **Note**: Refer to `#Substrate dependencies` in the `Cargo.toml` file of the [node template runtime](https://github.com/substrate-developer-hub/substrate-node-template/blob/master/runtime/Cargo.toml#L21) to see where these are put to use.

+## Overview of FRAME Versioning
+Here's a comparative overview of FRAME v1 and v2:
+- v1 relies on runtime engineers to write more code to declare traits and types in a way that is closer to learning a DSL (Domain-specific Language).
+The way macro inputs are structured makes it more difficult to understand what the macro is doing and how to use it.
+- v2 is more heavily based on Rust idioms to define types and uses FRAME crates by writing code within the constaints of the macro being used.
+If all macros were removed, the pallet would still compile as all macro inputs are correct Rust syntax, making it easier to understand where errors are coming from.

+> Overall, the big improvements that v2 brings is better developer experience by removing the need to write extra code.
+The main difference is how concepts are declared to use the [crates that make up FRAME](https://substrate.dev/docs/en/knowledgebase/runtime/frame).
+Both versions are just different ways to express the logic and types declared inside a pallet.
+Yet, both serve the same purpose &mdash; which is to aggregate the logic that defines how the runtime is implemented.

+**Things to note:**

+- v2 is backwards compatible with v1, meaning that any pallet declared using v1 can be declared using v2 without too much difficulty (see [upgrade guidelines](https://substrate.dev/rustdocs/v3.0.0/frame_support/attr.pallet.html#upgrade-guidelines) for more details).
+However, v1 will cease getting improvement features.

+- Using instantiable pallets with v2 requires a different approach than for v1.
+See the guide [here](https://substrate.dev/rustdocs/v3.0.0/frame_support/attr.pallet.html#example-for-pallet-with-instance) for more information on how that works.

+- In v2, items are defined inside a module, therefore `pub(super)` is used to make those items private but accessible to the `super` namespace (i.e. the crate root namespace).

+- `RawEvent` is no longer used in v2, all instances of events are declared as `Event`.

+- Use [subsee](https://github.com/ascjones/subsee) as a tool to query metadata.

 ## FRAME v1 Declarative Macros
 ### decl_storage!